MicrosoftDocs/win32/desktop-src/windowsribbon/windowsribbon-previewribbon.md

 ---
 title: Preview Ribbon Sample
-description: Preview Ribbon is an open-source prototyping application for the Windows Ribbon framework that generates a functional preview of the ribbon command bar from a Ribbon framework markup file \ 8212;without the need to implement any underlying command code. ms.assetid: 'aec52d8d-d9e1-4a12-a4a9-cf25b9ca7cce'
+description: Preview Ribbon is an open-source prototyping application for the Windows Ribbon framework that generates a functional preview of the ribbon command bar from a Ribbon framework markup file \ 8212;without the need to implement any underlying command code. ms.assetid: aec52d8d-d9e1-4a12-a4a9-cf25b9ca7cce ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Preview Ribbon Sample

-Preview Ribbon is an open-source prototyping application for the Windows Ribbon framework that generates a functional preview of the ribbon command bar from a Ribbon framework markup file—without the need to implement any underlying command code.
+Preview Ribbon is an open-source prototyping application for the Windows Ribbon framework that generates a functional preview of the ribbon command bar from a Ribbon framework markup file without the need to implement any underlying command code.

 -   [Description](#description)
 -   [Usage](#usage)